da3dsoul/Additional-Buildcraft-Objects/README.md

    * Recipe:

       ![StoneTransportPipe Gravel](recipes/EnderExtraction.png)
+      *The Pipe is an Extraction Pipe

-* Usage
+* Usage:
 Stole/borrowed the gui from the emerald pipe in buildcraft, along with all the logic and everything but the item extraction, which only pulls from the ender storage.
 I doubt BC will sue me, and they can have it.
 I just wanted a way to transport items 6000 blocks without making all that pipe and then keeping it loaded.
 Yes, this works across dimensions.

-Power it with an engine, it'll extract just like an emerald but doesn't need to be connected to a chest.
+Power it with an engine, it'll extract just like an emerald but connects to an ender chest.

 ## Pipes